Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Constraints on beyond the standard model neutrino physics

 where the first line represents the flavor-preserving interactions (including SM CE$\nu$NS) and the second line the flavor-changing interactions.
 As for tensor NSIs, with reactor antineutrinos it is only possible to probe effective couplings of electron-type, i.e.\ $\epsilon^{u \mathrm{V}}_{ee}$ and $\epsilon^{d \mathrm{V}}_{ee}$.
 In contrast, with $\pi$-DAR beams it is possible to investigate several types of couplings since they contain muon (anti)neutrinos as well.
 Investigations of the \textsc{Coherent} data have already led to bounds on such couplings, either assuming one to be non-vanishing at a time, e.g.~Ref.~\cite{Khan:2019cvi,Papoulias:2019txv}, or in a combined approach with oscillation data that takes into account flavor-changing couplings as well, cf.~Ref.~\cite{Coloma:2019mbs}.

-The expectation of potential vector NSI signals within the detector C1 are shown in the upper plot of Figure~\ref{fig:vector_nsi_bounds} together with the corresponding SM CE$\nu$NS signal.
+The expectation of potential vector NSI signals within detector C1 are shown in the upper plot of Figure~\ref{fig:vector_nsi_bounds} together with the corresponding SM CE$\nu$NS signal.
 Both signals share the same kinematic cut-off and due to the same chiral structure, destructive interference is possible in some regions of the parameter space.
 Thus, (CE$\nu$NS + vector NSI) signal rates smaller than the expected CE$\nu$NS rate alone are possible in the context of vector NSIs as indicated by the dashed lines in the upper plot of Figure~\ref{fig:vector_nsi_bounds}.

 In contrast to tensor NSIs, the vector NSI case does not benefit from an extent to higher energies.
 As a consequence, we cannot hope to obtain equally strong bounds as \textsc{Coherent}.
-This effect is visible in the lower plot of Figure~\ref{fig:vector_nsi_bounds}, which shows the deduced limits on vector NSIs from the \textsc{Conus} \textsc{Run}-1 dataset in comparison to the existing \textsc{Coherent} limits.
+This effect is visible in the lower plot of Figure~\ref{fig:vector_nsi_bounds}, which shows the deduced limits on vector NSIs from the \textsc{Conus} \textsc{Run}-1 data set in comparison to the existing limits, i.e.\ from the experiments \textsc{Coherent} and Xenon1T.
 It is apparent that the strength of the limits for vector NSIs strongly depends on the quenching factor, which is due to the fact that the quenching factor significantly influences the expected number of events in the ROI.
 Comparing the derived \textsc{Conus} limits on vector NSIs for the currently favored quenching value of $k=0.16$ to bounds from other experiments, we find that they are currently subdominant.
 Furthermore, resolving the region of destructive interference is beyond the current experimental reach.
 However, further experimental improvements that could lead to a future detection of CE$\nu$NS would also significantly improve the sensitivity to vector NSIs and could even allow to probe the parameter region of strong destructive interference.